Skip to main content

 CPA Resources

 If you wish to excel in the Public Accounting profession, you may need to become a Certified Public Accountant (CPA).
-The California Board of Accountancy (CBA) requires 225 quarter units (150 semester units) of college credit alongside a year's worth of professional experience in accounting.
+The California Board of Accountancy (CBA) requires coursework in specific areas alongside a year’s worth of professional experience in accounting.
+Depending on when you take the exam, it may also require 225 quarter units (150 semester units) of college coursework.

 *Visit the Rady FAQ page under “Beyond Undergrad” for more information